cogent3/cogent3/doc/app/user_function.rst

 A user app with a different output type
 ---------------------------------------

-In this example, we make an function that returns a ``DistanceMatrix`` from an alignment.
+In this example, we make a function that returns a ``DistanceMatrix`` from an alignment.

 .. jupyter-execute::